 Pursue a minimum broadband download speed goal of 100 megabits per second (Mbps) and at least 20 Mbps upload to guide infrastructure investments and program implementation to the greatest extent practical while considering geography, topography and excessive cost factors.
 Although the FCC still defines broadband as an internet connection at a speed of 25 Mbps download and 3 Mbps upload, newly funded programs are moving to 100/20 Mbps or even 100/100 Mbps as their minimum standards to support data intensive applications such as IoT, telemedicine, e-learning and entertainment that will have ever-increasing bandwidth requirements.

-Allow ADOT to grant private telecommunications companies access to its broadband conduit in a non-exclusive and non-discriminatory manner while creating the Smart Highway Trust Fund to manage leasing revenues.
+Support ADOT in granting private telecommunications companies access to its broadband conduit in a non-exclusive and non-discriminatory manner while creating the Smart Highway Trust Fund to manage leasing revenues.
 Support ADOT’s allowing private service providers to install, operate and maintain telecommunications equipment within ADOT right of ways by the department’s authorizing additional fiber and wireless connectivity.
 The Arizona’s Smart Highways initiative is funded for building fiber capacity between Flagstaff and Nogales on sections of Interstates 17 and 19 and along Interstate 40 from Flagstaff to the California border.
 The Broadband Middle-Mile Strategic Plan focuses on open-access, middle-mile fiber deployment, helping refine ADOT’s mission and way forward.
 ADOT is encouraged to develop its business model by engaging a public-private partnership to manage these and other new fiber investments with defined, fundamental principles that should guide the future goals for middle-mile fiber investment and deployment fomenting an open platform which allows a wide range of public and private communication uses going forward.

 Identify funding for deployment of additional fiber along Interstate 40 east of Flagstaff and on and other strategic segments, leveraging the availability of federal and broadband-designated funds for expansion.
 The department should develop its business model, engage a public-private partnership to manage these and other new fiber investments and work towards evolving Arizona’s regulations to allow a wide range of public and private communication uses.